 Auto Upholstery Seattle, Leather Seat Repair & Car Seat Foam Padding

 Call Mac's Upholstery to upholster car seats, fix a car seat or replace car seat padding.
-If you need to repair a leather car seat or replace a leather seat, visit our shop in Ballard or drop us a line.
+If you need to repair a leather car seat or replace a leather seat, visit our shop in Ballard.

 Why put up with something that doesn't suit your style when you can reupholster a car seat with better fabrics?
 Even something as simple as upgrading accent colors and car seat foam replacement can create a fresh look.
 Just recently, we replaced the accent fabric inside a Cadillac with a durable, stylish blue plaid (below).
 As you can see, the new plaid complements the interior much better than the original brown.